 In the event of an exposure to bodily fluid, the superintendent or his/her designee will speak to the parent / legal guardian of the student(s) who are under the age of 18 and also to student and / or the employee(s) involved instructing them on the process for being tested for viral infections based on the current protocols of the Centers for Disease Control.

 When a blood test is required for an exposure incident, the form included with policy EBAB will be used.
 Signatures are required for students age 14 and older, parents / legal guardians of students under the age of 18 and employees who are to be tested.
-Each person to be tested must be documented on a separate form, and copy must be sent to the superintendent’s office.
+Each person to be tested must be documented on a separate form, and a copy must be sent to the superintendent’s office.

 The results of these tests must be disclosed to the involved persons.
 The school division will provide initial counseling and the opportunity for face-to-face disclosure of any test results by a licensed practitioner or trained counselor.